-- Pulse oximeter: A pulse oximeter (ok-SIM-e-ter) is a machine that tells how much oxygen is in your child's blood.
+- Pulse oximetry shows how much oxygen is in your child's blood.
 A cord with a clip or sticky strip is placed on his ear, finger, or toe.
 The other end of the cord is hooked to a machine.
-Caregivers use this machine to see if your child needs more oxygen.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.